 Kevin M. Adams is an international climate policy expert and PhD candidate at the GRI, where his research is focused on the assessment and governance of transboundary climate risks.
 His work aims to support policy development and international climate negotiations across relevant multilateral fora including the UNFCCC and WTO.

 At the Grantham Research Institute, Kevin’s work sits at the science-policy interface, where he aims to support policy development and decision-making for risk management in a warming world.
 Trained as a geographer and political scientist, his primary research topics are 1) transboundary climate risks, 2) climate finance and multilateral climate funds, and 3) global climate policy.

 Kevin has served as an expert contributor to a number of policy processes, including for the United Nations Framework Convention on Climate Change, the Green Climate Fund, the European Environment Agency, and the Global Commission on Adaptation.
-He has been the author of numerous academic journal articles, policy reports, and online features, including the report Climate Change, Trade, and Global Food Security, to be launched in November 2019.
+He has been the author of numerous academic journal articles, policy reports, and online features.

 Kevin holds an MS in Environmental Studies from the University of Colorado – Boulder, a BS in Geophysics from Michigan State University, and a BS in Social Sciences from Michigan State University.